Mirror host

 UPS management and control

-• Writable variables may be edited on higher end equipment like APC's Smart/Matrix-UPS models for local customizations
+• Writable variables may be edited on higher end equipment for local customization

-• Status monitoring can generate pager/SMS notifications on alert conditions
+• Status monitoring can generate notifications (email/pager/SMS/…) on alert conditions

 • Alert notices may be dampened to only trigger after a condition persists.
 This avoids the usual pager meltdown when something happens and no delay is used.